xwiki-contrib/workflow-publication/tests.md

  removed on next publish
 * When rights are updated on the published page hierarchy, they are preserved on next publish
 * On page archiving, the main page, the children and grandchildren get hidden
 * On page publication from archive, the main page, its children and grandchildren get unhidden
+* Newly created child pages in draft document after the workflow has been initialized are marked as hidden if the corresponding workflow config says so (not implemented)

 ## Page with children, workflow without children